 Then you’re seated in an open-air dining room.
 They bring you water, coffee, refills on any drink.
 If you’re ready to start drinking at breakfast they have mimosas.
 And of course, you’re welcome to get up and get seconds if you want to.

 After breakfast, we would head to the ocean.
 They have floats on all the chairs at the beach.
 So you can just take one and go float in the ocean.
 They have a section roped off just for people to swim and float.
 It keeps you from going out too far to where everyone is doing their water activities such a sailing.

 When we were done floating in the ocean we would head up to the pool or lunch depending.
 It was usually around 10 or 11.
-The swim-up pool Bar opens at 10 a.m. and the Grill opens up for lunch at 11.
+The swim-up pool bar opens at 10 a.m. and The Grill opens up for lunch at 11.
 They serve hamburgers and pizza and jerk chicken.
-It was yummy.
-They also have A soft serve ice cream machine where you can get your own ice cream cones.
+Everything was yummy.
+They also have a soft serve ice cream machine where you can get your own ice cream cones.
 That was a dangerous thing.
-The other option for lunch was the buffet.
-There’s also the veggie bar, where they make wraps and hummus.
+We would get one just about every time we passed it.
+The other options for lunch were the buffet and the veggie bar, where they make wraps and hummus.

 After lunch, we would get in the pool and just float around and relax.
 This was when some of us would also go down and do water sports.
 I didn’t really do them.
 But others in the group did sailing and stuff.
 There was also an afternoon activity most days.
 Whether that was a game like Minute to Win It or class on the Jamaican Blue Mountain Coffee.
 They also have dance classes for reggae and salsa as well as others.

 About 5:30 or 6 we would head to our rooms to dress for dinner.
 The dress doesn’t have to be fancy.
 Just actual clothes.
 I wore a sundress and sandals.
 Ricky swore slacks and a button-up short sleeve shirt.
 So your basic resort wear.